iterative/dvc.org/static/docs/use-cases/multiple-data-scientists-on-a-single-machine.md

-# Multiple Data Scientists On A Single Machine
+# Multiple Data Scientists On a Single Machine

 It's pretty common to see that teams prefer using one single shared machine to run their experiments.
 This allows you to have a better resource utilization such as ability to use multiple GPUs, store all your data in one place, etc.
-With DVC, you can easilly setup a shared data storage on the server that will allow your team to share and store data for your projects as effectivelly as possible and have a workspace restoration/switching speed as instant as` git checkout` for your code.
+With DVC, you can easily setup a shared data storage on the server that will allow your team to share and store data for your projects as effectively as possible and have a workspace restoration/switching speed as instant as` git checkout` for your code.
 In order to make it work on a shared server, you need to setup a shared cache location for your project, so that every team member is using the same cache storage.

-## Preparation
+### Preparation

 Create a directory that we want to store our shared cache in: